|

 My Latin isn’t exactly fluent.
 In fact, the only Latin

-terms with which I’m even vaguely familiar are NB (nota
+terms with which I’m even vaguely familiar are NB

-I’m not even sure why we use them.
+honest, and I’m not even sure why we use them.

 Why Latin is used today is rather odd.
-It seems to exist
+It seems to

-the only thing these people succeed in doing is making
+as I’m concerned the only thing these people succeed

-themselves sound like total prats.
+in doing is making themselves sound like total prats.

 It does have its uses though.
-Pub fights can be averted
+Pub fights can be

-All Occasions (Lingua Latina Occasionibus Omnibus) by a
+Latin for All Occasions (Lingua Latina Occasionibus

-fighting words are a lot safer in Latin:
+suggests that fighting words are a lot safer in Latin:

 Quid me appellavisti?
 (What did you call me?)